Is it Best to Buy A, B, or C Shares?

 The most important point to make about mutual fund share classes is that, if you are a do-it-yourself investor, the best share class for you is not technically a share class -- it's no-load funds!
 Sometimes mutual fund companies will classify no-load funds as "investor shares."

-The only good reason to buy A shares, B shares or C shares with mutual funds is because you have an advisor or broker that gets paid by commission.
-If you're not sure why, and you want to know more, you may want to do more homework by reading my article on choosing the best advisor.
+The primary reason to buy A shares, B shares or C shares with mutual funds is because you are using a financial professional that gets paid by commission for the advice she provides to you.
+If you want to learn more about the costs and benefits on the services and fees of financial professionals, you can read this article on choosing the best advisor.

-Again, if you are a do-it-yourself investor, no-load funds are likely your best bet.
-They typically have low expense ratios and there is no load to pay.
-This translates to higher returns over time because more of your money is staying in the fund, rather than trickling out into the hands of a stock broker or mutual fund company.
+If you are a do-it-yourself investor, no-load funds are generally a better choice compared to A, B or C shares.
+No-load funds generally have lower expense ratios and there is no load (sales charge) to pay.
+Lower expenses can potentially lead to higher returns over time because more of your money is staying in the fund, rather than trickling out into the hands of a stock broker or mutual fund company.

 But if you are buying loaded funds, here's the basic breakdown on what's best for you: